bcahn7/STAT545-hw-Kozik-Pavel/hw04/Readme.md

 Another complication encountered was, I had wanted to use the assignment to better learn kable tables, and in particular, how to make them more aesthetically pleasing.
 However, when using *format = "markdown"* within the function, aesthetic options seem limited.
 Much of the online resources showing more pleasing tables instead rely on *format = html* or *format = latex*.
 [Here is an example of how kable tables using this these can look.](https://github.com/haozhu233/kableExtra).
 Although I did attempt these, I reverted to markdown to continue and finish the assignment as this was a tangible interest rather than seemingly core for assignment completion.

-One last comment worth making was the amount of data preperation required for the two different data sets I used.
-Data provided by the world health organization required considerably less prunning before merging with gapminder whereas data provided by the United Nations Office on Drugs and Crime required considerably more time.
-As a result, I learned numerous functions not taught in the class but that were useful, such as for instance when identifying duplicates in
+One last comment worth making was the amount of data preparation required for the two different data sets I used.
+Data provided by the world health organization required considerably less pruning before merging with gapminder whereas data provided by the United Nations Office on Drugs and Crime required considerably more time.
+As a result, I learned numerous functions not taught in the class but that were useful, such as for instance when identifying duplicate variable titles:

-which(colnames(HomicideData)=="2003" )
+*which(colnames(HomicideData)=="2003" )*